MatrixCodeDE/pixelframe/README.md

 ### Display

-PyGame isn't exactly a new feature, but its optional now (Web Service coming soon).
-The new base of this project is Pillow.
+PyGame isn't exactly a new feature, but its optional now.
+It has a complete new base, so you can run it in for example a docker container.
 Also, you can display a stats bar for connection details and basic stats of the canvas when using in public.

-### Webinterface (Coming Soon)
+### Webinterface

-Can display the current canvas
+Can display the current canvas, also featuring the integrated Documentation on /docs and /redoc

 ### API